communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/dev_and_release_process.md

 * Apply the changes in main to development/shared
 * Apply the changes in main to production
 * If there is no parallel work going on, reset dev to match main.
 Otherwise, merge main into dev.

+#### Why the dev branch?

+If there are people working in parallel on infrastructure changes, we need a way for you both to be able to apply changes during the development process without overwriting each others work - hence pushing to dev and applying from there.

+This is kept separate from your working branches to keep the changes separated, so that e.g. you can do PRs into main for review that have only your changes.

+Similarly if there's one person and multiple branches for any reason.

+Things don't need review to go here because you probably need to apply your work as part of development before having things finished or ready for code review.
+For small changes and the staging environment we're happy for terraform to be applied this way, but if there's something you're unsure about then do ask for a review / some pairing before applying or to look at the terraform plan.
+And do think about cost before applying, i.e. make sure you're not creating larger infra than necessary.

 ### For large changes